Skip to content

 • Challenges: Limited scalability for future growth.

 Each type of enterprise resource planning system offers distinct advantages based on a business’s needs.
 Choosing the right ERP depends on factors like business size, industry requirements, and future growth plans.
+SHRM’s HR technology guidance recommends evaluating ERP HR modules against dedicated HRIS solutions on configurability, user experience, and integration depth before committing to either approach.

 Table of Contents

-• What is Enterprise Resource Planning (ERP)?
+• What is enterprise resource planning (ERP)?

 • What are the main components of an ERP system?